 The importance of health and safety in the workplace simply cannot be underestimated.
 As well as being the law, it is part and parcel of being a good employer to make sure your staff aren’t at risk of any injury as a result of the work they do for you.

-It’s not just your staff that health and safety is important for, it’s there to protect any visitors, customers, sub-contractors and the general public who may work for you, do business with you or come into contact with your organisation in any way.
+It’s not just your staff that health and safety is important for, either.
+Health and safety precautions are there to protect any visitors, customers, sub-contractors and the general public who may work for you, do business with you or come into contact with your organisation in any way.

-The purpose of health and safety is to protect your workers, sub-contractors, customers and members of the public when they are involved with your business.
-You have a duty of care under the Health and Safety at Work Act 1974 but more than that, it’s good business practice to adhere to health and safety laws.
+Employers have a duty of care to ensure a safe working environment under the Health and Safety at Work Act 1974, but more than that, it’s good business practice to adhere to health and safety laws.
 Businesses that flout the law face losing staff, higher recruitment costs, lower retention rates and lower profitability.

 Worse still, poor health and safety can lead to illness, injury and even death - you can be prosecuted for breaching health and safety regulations which can lead to fines, imprisonment and the loss of your business altogether.

-Workplace health and safety is important for the health and wellbeing of all employees across all industries because human injury or loss in any business is not acceptable.
+Workplace health and safety is important for the health and wellbeing of all employees across all industries.
 And the last thing you want is to be the employer who loses an employee in an accident and is then charged with corporate manslaughter.